brazacz/brazacz.com/_posts/2021-03-15-git-tutorial.md

 ## 10. Branches

 Branches create another line of development in the project.
-The default branch in Git is **master**.
+By default the main branch in Git is set to **master**, but it can by changed in Git configuration.
+E.g. cloud services as Github, Gitlab and DevOps use **main** as a default branch.

+### 10.1 Local branches

+Local branches are branches on your machine.

-- To see branches in repository, use command: `git branch`
+- To see local branches in repository: `git branch` or `git branch --list`
-- To see all branches (local and remote), use command: `git branch -a`
-- To create new branch, use command: `git branch <branch>`
+- To create new local branch (based on main branch): `git branch <local-branch-name>`
-- To switch to another branch, use command: `git checkout <branch>`
+- To switch to another local branch: `git checkout <another-branch>`
-- To create and switch to new branch, use command: `git checkout -b <branch>`
+- To create and switch to new local branch: `git checkout -b <local-branch-name>`
-- To remove branch, switch to another branch and use command: `git branch -D <branch>`
+- To sync another branch with changes on main branch: `git checkout <another-branch>` and then `git merge main`
-- To rename branch, use command: `git branch -m <branch-before> <branch-after>`
+- To rename a branch: `git branch -m <branch-before> <branch-after>`
+- To remove a local branch safely: `git branch -d <local-branch-name>` (it will delete the branch only if it has already been pushed and merged with the remote branch)
+- To force delete the specified local branch, even if it has unmerged changes: `git branch -D <local-branch-name>`
+- To set default branch in git configuration: `git config --global init.defaultBranch <default-branch-name>` (it influences only new repositories)

+### 10.2 Remote branches

+Remote branches are branches on remote machine/server (e.g. GitHub, GitLab, BitBucket, DevOps, etc.)

+- To add remote repo to a local repo config: `git remote add origin https://<server>/<user>/<repo>.git`
+- To verify new remote repo: `git remote -v`
+- To push local repo branch to a remote repo for the first time: `git push -u origin <local-branch-name>` (`-u` argument will create a link between local and remote branch)
+- To see all branches (local and remote): `git branch -a`
+- To remove a remote branch: `git push origin --delete <remote-branch-name>`
+- When you (or someone else) remove a remote branch and you want to synchronize this change to your local repository: `git fetch --prune`

 ## 11. Git life cycle